kontent-ai/delivery-sdk-net/README.md

 ### Caching Considerations

-- **Cache keys** must be unique per query, language variant, and environment
+- **Cache identity** should be isolated per client/environment via named clients and key prefixes.
+Within a cache namespace, keys are based on query shape (for example query params, language, filters)
 - **Memory cache** can lead to memory pressure with large content - monitor your application's memory usage
 - **Distributed cache** is recommended for production scenarios with multiple application instances
 - Always implement **cache invalidation** strategies, ideally using webhooks